OtabekRakhimov/Customer_Churn_In_Excel/README.md

 Tools used:

-Microsoft Excel
+Microsoft Excel,
-Pivot Tables
+Pivot Tables,
-Basic formulas and calculations
+Basic formulas and calculations,
 Filters and sorting

 What I did: